yt-project/old-blog/content/post/3DSurfacesAndSketchFab.rst

    webkitallowfullscreen="true" mozallowfullscreen="true"
    src="http://skfb.ly/l4jh2edcba?autostart=0&transparent=0&autospin=0&controls=1&watermark=1"></iframe>

-As a note, SketchFab has a maximum model size of 50MB for the free account.
+As a note, Sketchfab has a maximum model size of 50MB for the free account.
 50MB is pretty hefty, though, so it shouldn't be a problem for most needs.
-We're working on a way to optionally upload links to the SketchFab models on the `yt Hub <https://hub.yt-project.org/>`_, but for now, if you want to share a cool model we'd love to see it!
+We're working on a way to optionally upload links to the Sketchfab models on the `yt Hub <https://hub.yt-project.org/>`_, but for now, if you want to share a cool model we'd love to see it!

-Thanks to SketchFab for such a cool service, and for helping us out along the way with their API.
+Thanks to Sketchfab for such a cool service, and for helping us out along the way with their API.